eslint/eslint/docs/rules/no-unsafe-optional-chaining.md

+# no-unsafe-optional-chaining

-# disallow use of optional chaining in contexts where the `undefined` value is not allowed (no-unsafe-optional-chaining)
+Disallows use of optional chaining in contexts where the `undefined` value is not allowed.

 The optional chaining (`?.`) expression can short-circuit with a return value of `undefined`.
 Therefore, treating an evaluated optional chaining expression as a function, object, number, etc., can cause TypeError or unexpected results.
 For example: